hugsndnugs/ost-bot-docs/USERREADME.md

 - **👤 Members** - Can view goals/inventory and update goal progress

 Your server admins can configure which Discord roles have these permissions, or set them manually using bot commands.

 ---

+## 📊 Interactive Dashboard

+The bot includes an interactive dashboard that serves as a central hub for accessing and managing all bot features.
+Instead of constantly using slash commands, you can navigate through different sections using interactive buttons.

+### Opening the Dashboard

+**Command:** `/dashboard`

+This will create an interactive embed with buttons for navigation.

+### Dashboard Sections

+1. **📊 Overview** - Quick statistics and summary of organization status
+   - Total goals (active and completed)
+   - Inventory summary
+   - Member count
+   - Top goal categories
+   - Top inventory types

+2. **🎯 Goals** - Goal management and tracking
+   - List of active goals with progress
+   - Progress percentages and status
+   - Quick command references

+3. **📦 Inventory** - Inventory browsing and management
+   - Inventory breakdown by type
+   - Recent items added
+   - Quick command references

+4. **📈 Reports** - Report generation and viewing
+   - Recent activity summary (last 7 days)
+   - Quick command references

+5. **⚙️ Admin** - Administrative settings (Officers only)
+   - Configuration commands
+   - Member management commands
+   - Only accessible to officers/admins

+### Using the Dashboard

+Click on any section button to switch views.
+The **🔄 Refresh** button updates the current section with the latest data from the database.

+**Note:** Each user gets their own dashboard instance.
+Dashboards automatically timeout after 5 minutes of inactivity.
+All interactions are user-specific (only the dashboard owner can interact).

+---